 The Challenge of Retrying Previously Successful Map Tasks

 One might initially think that upon a worker’s crash, we should re-queue all map tasks that worker had successfully completed.
-The following (commented-out) snippet from an earlier version of checkWorkerStatus
+The following (commented-out) snippet from an earlier version of checkWorkerStatus attempted this:

 2